IBRice101/IBRice101.github.io/Uni/index.md

 ## Year 2 Semester 2 - CMP209: Digital Forensics 1

 - Grade: A
 - Description: The basic technology and techniques used to investigate cybercrime.
-A systematic approach to planning and implementing a comprehensive computer forensic investigation, particularly evidence collection and the reconstruction of events therefrom.
+A systematic approach to planning and implementing a comprehensive computer forensic investigation, particularly evidence collection and the reconstruction of events therein.
 - Coursework: To perform a digital forensic analysis on a hard drive discovered at the scene of arrest of an alleged criminal, the target was illicit images of birds and other ornithological material such as PDFs, audio files, and videos.
     - Coursework can be found [here](media/DigitalForensicsReport.pdf)